Chromatography, as you know, is a lab-technique that analyzes the components of a mixture by separating them.

 The application of pressure reduces the time of the run in the column.
 For better separation, enhanced stationary phases and mobile phases are incorporated.

-Due to this modification, large molecules like proteins, fats and small molecules like monoamines can be separated efficiently.
+Due to this modification, large molecules like proteins, fats, and small molecules like monoamines can be separated efficiently.

-Those components with relatively similar chemistry like monoamines, steroids, etc. can be analyzed well by HPLC.
+Those components with relatively similar chemistry, like monoamines, steroids, etc., can be analyzed well by HPLC.

 It is very versatile and is used in forensic, drug, food, clinical, environmental, and biotechnological applications.
-See the HPLC principle and method for more details.

 Gas chromatography (GC)

 In this type, a gas is used as a mobile phase, and a liquid layer coated on a solid support is used as the stationary phase.
-The volatile components of a mixture based on their relative affinities to the mobile phase are separated.
+The volatile components of a mixture, based on their relative affinities to the mobile phase, are separated.

-This technique is not widely used due to the limited number of stationary phases and also expensive instrumentation and operation procedures.
+This technique is not widely used due to the limited number of stationary phases and expensive instrumentation and operation procedures.

 It is quite useful for the analysis of a few drugs.
-For details see the gas chromatography principle.

 Paper chromatography